vaishnavipadwal/Java-Notes-/Introduction.md

 - Java supports multithreading, allowing multiple tasks to run simultaneously.
 - This improves performance in applications like games or multimedia apps.

-# Why java is popular?
+# Why Java is so popular?
 1. Write Once, Run Anywhere (WORA)
 - Java programs are compiled into bytecode, which can run on any device with the Java Virtual Machine (JVM).
 This makes Java platform-independent.
 Developers don’t have to write different code for different operating systems.
 This portability is one of Java’s biggest strengths.
 2. Secure and Reliable